isaracorp/Toolkit-Samples/poly1305/README.md

 ## Getting Started

-We have created a sample application that demonstrates how to use the IQR Toolkit's Poly1305 implementation.
+We have created a sample application that demonstrates how to use the toolkit's Poly1305 implementation.

 Here is the simplest way to use the samples: